RNGcoin/BitpopCoin/README.md

 What once started out as a troll coin, has become the de facto preferred crypto currency on the BitcoinTalk forums.

-We are a community, let's rally together!
+We are a community, let's rally together and embrace BPC!

 Donate: BSeyCRUHrr2Mi5RmzZkm21Q963LCH2x2bF